marblejs/docs/overview/routing.md

 For parsing and decoding URL parameters, Marble.js makes use of [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp) library.

 {% hint style="danger" %}
-All properties and values in `req.params` object are untrusted and should be validated before trusting.
+All properties and values in `req.params` object are untrusted and should be validated before usage.
 {% endhint %}

 {% hint style="info" %}
 You should validate incoming URL params using dedicated [requestValidator$](../api-reference/middleware-io.md) middleware.
 {% endhint %}

 Path parameters can be suffixed with an asterisk \(`*`\) to denote a zero or more parameter matches.
-The code snippet below shows the example use case of "zero-or-more" parameter.
+The code snippet below shows an example use case of a "zero-or-more" parameter.
 For example, it can be useful for defining routing for static assets.

 {% code-tabs %}
 {% code-tabs-item title="getFile.effect.ts" %}